<span class="vcard">Michael Schmitt</span>

 Member, Board of Editors

-Michael Schmitt (BlueskyLinkedIn) is Professor of International Law at the University of Reading, Professor Emeritus at the United States Naval War College, and Visiting Research Professor at the International Institute of Humanitarian Law.
-He formerly served as the G. Norman Lieber Distinguished Scholar at West Point, the Dean of the George C. Marshall Center European Center for Security Studies, and Professor of Law at the University of Exeter, Durham University, and the United States Air Force Academy.
+Michael Schmitt (BlueskyLinkedIn) is Professor of International Law at the University of Reading, Affiliate at Harvard Law School’s Program on International Law and Armed Conflict, and Visiting Research Professor at the International Institute of Humanitarian Law. and Visiting Research Professor at the International Institute of Humanitarian Law.
+He formerly served as the G. Norman Lieber Distinguished Scholar at West Point, Chair of the Stockton Center for International Law at the US Naval War College, where he is Professor Emeritus, Dean of the George C. Marshall Center European Center for Security Studies, and Professor of Law at the University of Exeter, Durham University, and the United States Air Force Academy.
 Professor Schmitt is a retired U.S. Air Force judge advocate, having specialized in international and operational law.
+He is the General Editor of the Lieber Studies series (OUP) and sits on many international law advisory and editorial boards.

 Articles by this author: